dwivedi-ritik/kcfm/README.md

 kc run                    # watch in the foreground (what start runs)
 ```

-Targets can be a session name (`misc-7c`), pid, or sessionId prefix.
+Targets can be a session name (`7c34`), pid, or sessionId prefix like docker.

 ## Config